bhoffman0/CSAwesome2/_sources/Unit4-Data-Collections/topic-4-3-array-basics.rst

 When you create an array of a **primitive type** (like ``int``) with initial values specified, space is allocated for the specified number of items of that type and the values in the array are set to the specified values.
 When you create an array of an **object type** (like ``String``) with initial values, space is set aside for that number of object references.
 The objects are created and the object references set so that the objects can be found.

 .. figure:: Figures/intAndStringArrays.png
-    :width: 500
+    :width: 500px
     :align: center
     :figclass: align-center

     Figure 4: A primitive array and an object array

-.. |video3| raw:: html

-   <a href="https://youtu.be/T-YZvVvPOac" target="_blank">video</a>

-Watch the following |video3| which shows an array of String objects with a physical model of Java memory.
+Watch the following `video <https://youtu.be/T-YZvVvPOac>`_ which shows an array of String objects with a physical model of Java memory.

 .. youtube:: T-YZvVvPOac
     :width: 650